 Alternative Dispute Resolution (ADR)

-Docket crowding, delay, and the increasing costs of litigation have contributed to the growth of alternative dispute resolution.
-In addition to our ample skills in litigating contested court matters, the firm embraces the benefit of such alternatives as mediation, binding, and non-binding arbitration and high/low arbitration.
+Coronavirus, docket crowding, delay, and the increasing costs of litigation have contributed to the growth of alternative dispute resolution.
+In addition to our ample skills in litigating contested court matters, the firm embraces the benefit of such alternatives as mediation, binding and non-binding arbitration, and high/low arbitration.
 ADR has become not just a way to avoid court but an avenue to a prompt and often more efficient resolution.
+For more information on this different path to conflict resolution, visit our ADR page.